2016 United States Senate elections: Colorado

-One-term Senator Michael Bennet (Democrat) was appointed in 2009 and elected to a full term with 48% of the vote in 2010.
+One-term senator Michael Bennet (Democrat) was appointed in 2009 and elected to a full term with 48% of the vote in 2010.
 He was 51 years old in 2016.
 He ran for re-election.

 Businessman Robert Blaha, former Aurora councilman Ryan Frazier, El Paso County Commissioners Darryl Glenn, and Peggy Littleton, former Colorado State University Athletic Director Jack Graham, State Representative Jon Keyser, former SBA director Greg Lopez, State Senator Tim Neville, and Jefferson County Commissioner Donald Rosier ran for the Republican nomination.
 Glenn, Graham, Blaha, Keyser, and Frazier actually competed in the primary.

 Darryl Glenn won the Republican nomination with 37% of the vote against four other opponents.

 Bennet won re-election with 50% of the vote to Glenn's 44%.

 Connecticut

-One-term Senator Richard Blumenthal (Democrat) was elected with 55% of the vote in 2010.
+One-term senator Richard Blumenthal (Democrat) was elected with 55% of the vote in 2010.
 He was 70 years old in 2016.
 He ran for re-election.

 State Representative Dan Carter, apparel company CEO and 2004 Senate nominee Jack Orchulli, and former Olympic athlete August Wolf ran for the Republican nomination.
-Another potential candidate was former West Hartford Town Councilor Joe Visconti, who ran for CT-01 in 2008 and ran as an Independent for Governor in 2014.
+Another potential candidate was former West Hartford Town Councilor Joe Visconti, who ran for CT-01 in 2008 and ran as an independent for governor in 2014.
 Former U.S. Comptroller General and 2014 candidate for Lieutenant Governor David M. Walker, former U.S. Representative and 2010 candidate Rob Simmons, and economist and former CNBC television host Lawrence Kudlow declined to run.

 Blumenthal won re-election with 63% of the vote to Carter's 35%.

 Florida

-One-term Senator Marco Rubio (Republican) was elected in a three-way race with 49% of the vote in 2010.
+One-term senator Marco Rubio (Republican) was elected in a three-way race with 49% of the vote in 2010.
 In April 2014, Rubio stated that he would not run for both the Senate and President in 2016, as Florida law prohibits a candidate from appearing twice on a ballot.
 In April 2015, he announced that he would run for President and would not seek re-election.
-After suspending his campaign on March 15, 2016, Rubio announced on June 22, 2016 that he changed his mind and will run for re-election.
+After suspending his campaign on March 15, 2016, Rubio announced on June 22, 2016 that he had changed his mind and would run for re-election.

 U.S. Representative Ron DeSantis, combat veteran Todd Wilcox, real estate developer Carlos Beruff, retired college lecturer Ilya Katz, and Donald J. DeRenzo ran for the Republican nomination.

-Ben Carson, retired neurosurgeon and candidate for President in 2016 was also mentioned as a potential candidate.
+Ben Carson, retired neurosurgeon and candidate for president in 2016, was also mentioned as a potential candidate.
 On June 17, 2016, U.S. Representative David Jolly withdrew from the race to run for re-election to his House seat, four days after Rubio began openly considering reversing his decision to not run for re-election.

 U.S. Representative Patrick Murphy defeated fellow representative Alan Grayson, as well as Pam Keith, Lateresa Jones, Richard Coleman, Sam Brian Gibbons, and Josh Larose, for the Democratic nomination.
 Murphy lost to incumbent Marco Rubio in the November general election on November 8.

-Sen. Rubio won re-election with 52% of the vote compared to Murphy's 44%.
+Sen. Rubio won re-election with 52% of the vote, compared to Murphy's 44%.